mk360/feh-battles/src/architecture.md

 - High Garbage Collector activity.
 I'm duplicating two objects, each filled with a lot of properties and references, since a preview needs two Heroes to work.
 Then these objects need to be destroyed, and I could slow the game down by repeatedly allocating memory and making GC sweeps.
 - In the long term, operations involving multiplicative and flat damage reduction will not work, because they share the same Cursor (which would be easy to fix, create a new Cursor and increase the memory footprint).
 If I need to multiply a certain cursor by 0.5 and then add 1 or 5, I better make sure the addition and multiplication come in the correct order - which I have no guarantee of - or else the whole combat breaks.
 - Since FEH is very complex and each skill can modify any mechanic behavior at any time, trying to work out how to pass the references for these mechanics, influencing them, making sure their interactions were stable, all this grew to be a nightmare.
-- At a certain point, even basic checks became difficult: when I click on a Hero, I can see who are they weak against, and who are they effective against.
+- At a certain point, even basic checks became difficult: when I click on a Hero, I can see who they are weak and effective against.
 How would I check if a certain Hero is effective on another?
 I would have to actually _run_ the skill effects, in a context where I just need a preview.
 That was a big deal-breaker, and a complete redesign was in order.

 ## Current Framework and methodology

-The Game now uses the Entity-Component-System Architecture: Heroes are divided into stateless Entities.
+The Game now uses the Entity-Component-System (ECS) Architecture: Heroes are divided into stateless Entities.
 They receive Components which describe a specific feature of these Heroes: their Name, their Weapon Type, their Movement Type, all are separate "blocks" that combine into making a Hero.
 Systems then query Entities by their relevant Components and run the logic within.
 Multiple Systems can query the same Component type, so make sure your systems don't step on each other's toes.

-For example, Ike: Brave Mercenary is an Entity who receives his Name as a Component, his WeaponType as its own Component, and his Stats and his MovementType in the same manner.
-If he initiates a combat with Death Blow 3, he receives a "CombatBuff" component which describes the buffs he gets (+6 Atk).
+For example, [Ike: Brave Mercenary](https://feheroes.fandom.com/wiki/Ike:_Brave_Mercenary) is an Entity who receives his Name as a Component, his WeaponType as its own Component, and his Stats and his MovementType in the same manner.
+If he initiates a combat with [Death Blow 3](https://feheroes.fandom.com/wiki/Death_Blow), he receives a "CombatBuff" component which describes the buffs he gets (+6 Atk).

 A Combat System would then compute his stats using the Stats component, and the CombatBuff component that was already set beforehand.
 The System would then proceed using the same methodology for the rest of the logic (weapon triangle, affinity, effectiveness, etc.).